 In 2014, she launched The Dating Awards, an international set of industry awards for the online and offline dating industries.
 Charly ran the UK, US and European Dating Awards until 2018, when she co-founded Lumen, a new dating app for over 50s.
-Lumen received £3.5m investment from Andrey Andreev – the dating titan behind Badoo, Bumble and Chappy dating apps.
+Lumen received £3.5m investment from Andrey Andreev – the dating titan behind the Badoo, Bumble and Chappy dating apps.
+The four apps now form The Magic Lab.

 In addition to her work with the Awards, Charly has consulted for a large number of companies within the dating space, with a particular focus on marketing and PR.
 She was Agony Aunt for eHarmony, and her dating advice has appeared in most national newspapers and magazines.
 She regularly appears on TV and radio representing the British dating industry.
 In 2015 she was a guest judge on the final of The Apprentice, advising Lord Sugar on the viability of a dating app idea (see photo below).